GaloisInc/swanky/fancy-garbling/README.md

 **`fancy-garbling` should be considered extremely unstable and under active development (and research!)**

+# Documentation

+The documentation can be found here: <https://galoisinc.github.io/swanky/fancy_garbling/>

 # Building

 `fancy-garbling` requires at least `rustc 1.31.0`.